• Home >

 Due to the reviews received and the interest created, Dr. Torrey presented her future plans for expanding the program and requiring students to attend a research session for class credit.
 The second year, those recommendations were implemented and the program was expanded to cover two days.
 In that same year, Dr. Torrey applied for and received a grant from the National Science Foundation – designing a program to increase the population of students majoring in chemistry, physics, and mathematics.
 Since she was the director of the grant, known as the "Technologically-Assisted Physical Science" program ("TAPS"), she served as consultant to the Research Day Committee until she left the university in 1983 to go to NIST.

-Dr. Torrey was extremely pleased and honored that the "seed" of Research Day planted has strongly flourished in the annual event of the University-Wide Research Symposium.
+Dr. Torrey, who eventually came to be recognized as the Founder of TSU Research Day, was extremely pleased and honored that the "seed" she helped plant has strongly flourished in the annual event known as the Tennessee State University-Wide Research Symposium.